LiberTIC/ODEV2/README.md

 ## Installation, option 2: Using the Makefile

-The install process warns you about requirements and configuration of Apache2, PHP5, PostgreSQL, etc.: Make sure you can install them locally or in a Vagrant box, or consider using Docker, that already bundles the whole stack in containers (see above).
+The install process warns you about requirements and configuration of Apache2, PHP5, PostgreSQL, etc.: Make sure you they are already available and running in you environment.

 Mac OS X users, you may want to install Postgresql easely, using [postgresApp](http://postgresapp.com/)